 City of Fremantle T.A.G.
 Hungerford Award

-The prize is biennial and is awarded to an unpublished manuscript by an unpublished Western Australian author.
+The prize is biennial and is awarded to an unpublished manuscript by an unpublished Western Australian author for a work of adult fiction, narrative non-fiction or young adult fiction.
 The winner receives a cash prize of $12,000 and a publishing contract with Fremantle Press.
+The winner will be announced at a special event at Fremantle Arts Centre in November 2018.

 T.A.G.
 Hungerford was widely admired as a quintessential Western Australian writer and identity.
 He was a major contributor in helping us define our sense of self and place in a rapidly changing world.
 His first collection of short stories was published in 1976 by Fremantle Press.
 In 1987 T.A.G.
 Hungerford was made a member of the Order of Australia.
 In 2002 he was the recipient of the Patrick White Award and in 2004 he was declared a Western Australian State Living Treasure.
 He was always a great supporter of new and emerging writers and was proud to have the award named for him.
 A collector's edition of Stories from Suburban Road will be released in March 2016.